Christian Walker Preview, Player Props: Diamondbacks vs. Cubs

-On Friday, Christian Walker (coming off going 1-for-4) and the Arizona Diamondbacks face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 2:20 PM ET.
+After hitting .281 with two home runs, three walks and four RBI in his past 10 games, Christian Walker and the Arizona Diamondbacks face the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Saturday.

-He had a one-hit performance in his last game (1-for-4) against the Cubs.
+In his previous game he had a hitless performance (0-for-4) against the Cubs.

 Christian Walker Game Info & Props vs. the Cubs